-In addition, the microfinance training we provide enables the women to start small business enterprises that provide added income to their families, empowering them and improving their quality of life.
-We are the only safe water cause that does this.
-These women also serve as role models for their daughters who can also envision becoming mini-entrepreneurs.
-"I've been volunteering for WBH for over a year because I have yet to come across an organization that cares as deeply about its mission.
-This is a group of people who are looking to make a big change by thinking about helping those among us who are the worst off, and yet full of equal potential.
+"I've been volunteering for WBH for over a year because I have yet to come across an organization that cares so deeply about its mission.
+This is a group of people who are looking to make a big change by thinking about helping those among us who are the worst off, and yet full of incredible potential.
 What could be more powerful than saving lives with clean water?
-On top of that, as a new father I LOVE that this organization doesn't stop at building wells, they go the extra mile in empowering women with newfound free time to become intelligent, savvy entrepreneurs and lift the economic spirit of their village."
+On top of that, as a new father I LOVE that this organization doesn't stop at drilling wells, they go the extra mile in empowering women with newfound free time to become intelligent, savvy entrepreneurs and lift the economic spirit of their village."